Bob Backlund: Return to WWF (1992–1997, 2000)

-In 1992, Backlund returned to the WWF.
+On the September 27, 1992 episode of Wrestling Challenge a vignette aired promoting the return of Backlund to the World Wrestling Federation.
 During his absence, the WWF had expanded into an international wrestling promotion, due in part to the colorful characters of the "Rock 'n' Wrestling Connection Era", which Hulk Hogan helped to kickstart eight years prior.
 Backlund, whose persona remained the same as it was in his heyday, seemed to be out of step with the evolution of the WWF.
 Many fans did not remember him, as he had left just prior to Vince McMahon's national expansion.
-His initial return to the WWF was largely uneventful and he mainly wrestled mid-card matches.
-However, at the 1993 Royal Rumble, Backlund, the number two entrant lasted sixty-one minutes and ten seconds, a duration record that stood until 2004, when Chris Benoit broke it.
-Backlund's first WrestleMania appearance was at WrestleMania IX, where he was quickly pinned by Razor Ramon.
-Backlund also received several shots at the Intercontinental Championship, then held by Shawn Michaels.
+Backlund made his official return on the November 28, 1992 episode of WWF Superstars of Wrestling and defeated Tom Stone.
+On the November 29 episode of Prime Time Wrestling he secured his first significant victory by defeating Repo Man.